matterholt/matterPage/src/content/blog/2024/2024-02-10-wantaBuildAppForAnimals/index.md

 Htmx : this one is a last minute addition, currently is on the hype train but it sounds interesting to me.
 It's simple and light weight and has a different way to tackle front end interactions.

+## Scope

+- Add any new animals that have arrived on the farm
+- Document animal relations
+- Track animal health and other events

+## Stories

+- a page to see all animal on the farm
+- form to add new animal
+- pages for each animal to where it can add a new status update
+- on animals page, if they have children have them listed

-## Getting set up
+## Note

 I can keep adding to an app till I get over whelmed and bail on app due to the shear size and complication.
 I could see tracking multiple thing but I need to narrow my focus so I am able to "release" something into the world.

-### Data

-Keeping the app at a minimal viable product, plan on having a data table with with just animal species and general information pertaining to the animal.
-I think the mother/father
+So keeping the app at a minimal viable product, plan on having a data table with with just animal species and general information pertaining to the animal.

+## Data

 <strong>Animal_Species</strong>

 - breed
 - species

-<strong>Animal_Specs</strong>
+<strong>Animal_GeneralInfo</strong>

 - Name/id
 - mother
 - father
-- sex
+- male/female
 - date of arrival

+<strong>Animal_status_updates</strong>

+- status
+- notes

+## Stack Set up

 ### Django